Content

 • Increased alertness.
 The stimulant properties of caffeine can help in overcoming the inattentive aspect of ADHD, leading to heightened alertness and better overall cognitive engagement.

 • Insomnia.
 The stimulant effect of caffeine may lead to sleep disturbances, including insomnia.
+Sleep troubles and ADHD can get locked in a vicious cycle.

 • Increased heart rate.
 Caffeine can cause a heightened heart rate.